lispandfound/work-docs/multi-segment-ruptures/multi_segment.typ

 = Rupture Jumping <jump-section>

 We model rupture segment jumping between two segments as occurring between their closest points.
 While both the timing and location of jumping could later incorporate uncertainty, we have adopted a simplified model at this stage.
-The segment jumping process is illustrated in #ref(<rupture-jumping>).
+The segment jumping process is illustrated in @rupture-jumping.
 We do not consider jumps between segments separated by more than 15 km.
 #figure(
   image("rupture_jump.png", width: 60%),
   caption: [A pair of segments, with their closest points marked A and B. Assuming the segment containing A is the initial segment, the rupture triggers a rupture on the subsequent segment at B.],